 Marfa | Fort Davis | Alpine | Marathon

 The first three cities, Marfa, Fort Davis, and Alpine, are in a circle on the map.
 Marathon is a little further east.
+It's two hundred miles from El Paso to the first town, Marfa.

 These four towns hover above the entrance to Big Bend National Park and cater to park visitors.
 It's about eighty miles from either Alpine or Marathon to the Park entrance.
 This is known as the Tri-County area north of Big Bend National Park, see: nps.gov